PaulHBartley/mkproj/README.md

 `$ mkrepo`  <-- child #2
  <br>
 `$ mkproj` relies on its two child functions to operate.
-However, `$ mkvenv` and `$ mkrepo` can run on their own.
-This could be useful if we only need one of the functions for certain tasks.
+However, `$ mkvenv` and `$ mkrepo` can do things on their own.
+How convenient.
  <br>
-So what do they do?
-Let's look at an example.
+Let's look at an example of

  <br>